Archive features in Exchange Online Archiving

 Exchange Online Archiving offers users advanced archiving capabilities with the archive mailbox feature.
 An archive mailbox is a specialized mailbox that appears alongside the users' primary mailbox folders in Outlook or Outlook on the web.
 Users can access the archive in the same way that they access their primary mailboxes.
 In addition, they can search both their archives and primary mailboxes.

 Administrators can use the Exchange admin center (EAC) or remote Windows PowerShell to enable the archive feature for specific users.
 For more information, see Enable or disable archive mailboxes in Exchange Online.

 Using journaling, transport rules, or auto-forwarding rules to copy messages to Exchange Online Archiving for the purposes of archiving is not permitted.

 A user's archive mailbox is intended for just that user.
-Microsoft reserves the right to deny unlimited archiving in instances where a user's archive mailbox is used to store archive data for other users or in other cases of inappropriate use.
+Microsoft reserves the right to deny additional archive storage space in instances where a user's archive mailbox is used to store archive data for other users or in other cases of inappropriate use.

 Move messages to Exchange Online Archiving